 At the northern shores of the lake stands Marukoma Onsen, a ryokan with unique hot spring baths that are also open to non-staying visitors.
 The baths are located right along the lake shore and are connected to the lake by small canals, allowing for a certain exchange between the pools' hot water and the lake's cool water.
 Moreover, their water level changes according to the lake's water level and can be uncharacteristically high for onsen pools outside of winter.
 The ryokan has also conventional hot spring pools, all of which are gender segregated.

 Koke no Domon, Japanese for "Moss Canyon", is another site of interest in the area.
 Located ten kilometers south of Shikotsu Kohan, Koke no Domon is a gulley with a rich variety of plant life lining its walls.
 There are said to be over twenty types of moss alone.
-Visitors cannot actually enter the gulley, but there is an observation platform from which it can be viewed.
+Visitors cannot actually enter the gulley, but there is an observation platform from which it can be viewed (Currently closed to due to damage from heavy rains in 2014.)

 A rental car is the recommended mode of transportation for exploring the Shikotsuko region, as buses to the park operate only infrequently and neither the trailhead of Mount Tarumae nor Koke no Domon are accessible by public transportation.
 The lake is a 40 minutes drive from Shin-Chitose Airport, an 80 minute drive from central Sapporo or an hour drive from Lake Toya.

-From Shin-Chitose Airport, there are 4-6 buses a day (1 hour, 1030 yen one way) to Shikotsuko Kohan, which also stop at Chitose Station along the way.
-It takes about 45 minutes and 930 yen to get from Chitose Station to Shikotsuko Kohan.
+From Shin-Chitose Airport, there are buses to Shikotsuko Kohan (1 hour, 1050 yen one way, one bus every 2-3 hours), which also stop at Chitose Station along the way.
+It takes about 45 minutes and 950 yen to get from Chitose Station to Shikotsuko Kohan.
 The direct bus line between Sapporo and Lake Shikotsuko was discontinued in 2010.

 There is no direct public transportation between Lake Toya and Lake Shikotsuko.